tlklein/tlklein/README.md

 # Howdy, I’m Trinity Klein!

-Cloud-focused developer with a B.S. in **Computer Information Systems** from The University of Houston, graduating with Cum Laude honors.
+Cloud-focused developer with a B.S. in **Computer Information Systems** from The University of Houston, graduating Cum Laude.
 Skilled in **AWS, JavaScript, Vue, Python**, and **data-driven automation**.

 At **Southeast Hypnosis**, I:
 - Integrated an **AI chatbot** → boosted bookings & leads